mapbender/mapbender-documentation/en/elements/misc/link.rst

 The latter are based on a `IconSet <https://github.com/mapbender/icons>`_, which is delivered with Mapbender as a module.
 We recommend to use the symbols from this library.

+.. hint:: It is also possible to deactivate an icon set and/or to use other icons.
+For more, see :ref:`custom-icons`.

-More information on that topic:
+More information on icons under:

 * https://github.com/mapbender/icons
 * http://rawgit.com/mapbender/icons/master/demo.html